midnightbreakfast/web/_src/magazine/_posts/issue003/2014-08-27-merritt-tierce.md

 **Merritt Tierce:** I know!
 I guess I am definitely past “larval stage.”
 It’s really easy to make fun of those things, but it’s fun when they land on you.

-**Turits:** The book technically hasn’t launched yet, but do you feel that because people are already getting their hands on it, it’s out into the world?
+**Turits:** The book technically hasn’t launched yet, but do you feel that because people are already getting their hands on it, it’s out in the world?

 **Tierce:** Since this is my first time out, I really haven’t known what to expect anyway, but it does seem to have gotten out there a lot more than I would have estimated.
 It’s been fun.
 I’m still thrilled when someone I don’t know has a copy of my book somehow.
 It’s like, <i>Oh, my publicist must be doing stuff!</i> The whole machine of it is really strange and thrilling.